its-saanvi/linux-mcsr/doc/minecraft/x11/boat-eye.md

   - If you don't have mouse software, you can either:
     - switch back to Windows and set your DPI (and DPI toggle if you can/want) as necessary,
     - OR use software like [maccel](https://github.com/Gnarus-G/maccel?tab=readme-ov-file#install) instead.
-      - Instead of inputting your mouse's DPI into Priffie's calculator in the next section, input **1**.
+      - Instead of inputting your mouse's DPI into the sens calculator in the next section, input **1**.
 The resulting New DPI is what you should use in the **Sens Multiplier** field in maccel.
     - OR skip changing your DPI and cursor speed entirely, and just change your Minecraft sensitivity.
       - Find the closest value to your current sensitivity in the first column of [this list](https://gist.github.com/ExeRSolver/cd8e89256a5f51ee4e32ba9df2db748f), and change it accordingly.
       - You can find your current sensitivity by right clicking your instance in Prism Launcher > Folder > minecraft > options.txt > searching for `mouseSensitivity`.